ESPN: Awards

+In 2017, ESPN's 30 for 30 documentary film O.J.: Made in America won the Academy Award for Best Documentary Feature, the first such Oscar for ESPN.
+At that time, it was also the longest film to win an Academy Award, with the miniseries being over seven and a half hours long.

-ESPN has won 232 Sports Emmy Awards in 35 years of eligibility.
+As of 2026, ESPN has won 277 Sports Emmy Awards in 39 years of eligibility.
 In 2024, ESPN apologized for submitting fake names for Sports Emmy award consideration over many years, and returned 37 trophies that had been awarded to ineligible recipients to the National Academy of Television Arts and Sciences.

+In 2026, ESPN received 62 nominations at the Sports Emmys, mare than any other outlet, and took 10 wins.